Traceur759/pep-drafts/pep-C.rst

 Backwards Compatibility
 =======================

-One new pointer is added to all heap types.
+Two new pointers are added to all heap types.
-All other changes are adding new functions and structures.
+All other changes are adding new functions, structures and a type flag.

-The new ``PyErr_PrepareStaticException`` function changes encourages modules to switch from using heap-type Exception classes to static ones, and a number of modules will be switched in the initial implementation.
+The new ``PyErr_PrepareImmutableException`` function changes encourages modules to switch from using heap-type Exception classes to static ones, and a number of modules will be switched in the initial implementation.
 This change will prevent adding class attributes to such types.